kzys/8-p.info/v2/content/pages/me.md

 ---
 # Kazuyoshi Kato / 加藤 和良

-Kazuyoshi Kato is a software developer living in Seattle, Washington.
+Kazuyoshi Kato is a Japanese software developer living in Seattle, Washington.
+He is a software developer engineer at Amazon Web Services, where he works on Linux containers.

 ## Work Experience